-On August 8, 2022, the Olympic Peninsula YMCA banned an 80-year-old woman, a long-time member of the facility and a resident of Washington state, for her “discriminatory” attitude towards a biological male wearing a woman’s swimsuit watching little girls in the women’s dressing room.
+On August 8, 2022, the Olympic Peninsula YMCA banned an 80-year-old woman, a long-time member of the facility and a resident of Washington state, for her “discriminatory” attitude towards a biological male wearing a woman’s swimsuit while watching little girls in the women’s dressing room.

-Julie was changing in the shower room with the other young girls when she heard a man’s voice, and soon after, a biological man or a “transgender woman” entered the room while wearing a “women’s bathing” suit.
+Julie was changing into the shower room with the other young girls when she heard a man’s voice, and soon after, a biological man or a “transgender woman” entered the room while wearing a “women’s bathing” suit.

 Jaman asked Adams whether they had a penis, to which Adams replied that it was none of her business.
 Enraged, Jaman yelled at the person, asking them to leave.

 When Jaman asked the transgender woman to leave, and they did not comply, she decided to inform Rowen DeLuna, an aquatics manager, of the situation.
 Instead of sympathizing with Jaman, DeLuna told her that the person she accused was a YMCA employee, and she immediately banned her.

 DeLuna called the police.
 An officer with the Port Townsend Police Department reached the facility and talked to Jaman while writing a police report about the incident.

 Jaman did not take the ban lightly and decided to take the matter to the CEO of the facility, Wendy Bart.

 The 80-year-old woman, Julie Jaman, expressed her concerns over what she saw.
 She stated that she was naked in the showers, covered in soap and that a strange male was beside her.
 However, she did not receive the reply she was expecting.

 Bart told Jaman that her actions discriminated against the employee and that she must respect YMCA values.